Step 5 of 5 in the process – How to Choose a Front Door in 5 Steps.

-A screen door has a frame containing a mesh (be it fiberglass or other material), installed covering an exterior door.
+A Screen Door (Storm Door) has a frame containing a mesh (be it fiberglass or other material), installed covering an exterior door.
 The mesh acts as a screen to keep disease carrying insects, like house flies and mosquitoes, from entering your home and keeps your children and pets safe.
 Screen doors allow proper ventilation of your home by letting natural fresh air flow into your home and indoor pollutants to flow out.
 Having good Indoor Air Quality (IAQ) within your home, has a direct impact on your health and well-being.

 - 1 Screen Door types, Styles and Mesh options

 - 3 Provia Hinged Screen Doors (Swing type)